aargolang/cs162assignment4/README.md

 e

-// this will display the songs in the list c
+// this will display the songs in the

+c
 Skream - Exothermic Reaction.mp3

 // this should delete that link in the list
 // when there is an exact match it should disaply "deleting song..."
-// theres some odd things i was doing in orer to try to debug the program e
+// theres some odd things i was doing in orer to try to debug the program

+e

-// this should show that the song is still in the list
+// this should show that the song is still in the list but in g++ its not taking for some reason